yangshun/tech-interview-handbook/contents/coding-interview-techniques.md

 ### 3. Come up with more examples

 Coming up with more examples is something useful you can do regardless of whether you are stuck or not.
-It helps you to reinforce your understanding of the question, prevents you from prematurely jumping into coding, and having multiple examples is helpful when verifying your solution later.
-Coming up with more examples and then solving them by hand also helps you to identify a pattern which can be generalized to any input, which is the solution!
+It helps you to reinforce your understanding of the question, prevents you from prematurely jumping into coding, helps you to identify a pattern which can be generalized to any input, which is the solution!
+Lastly, the multiple examples can be used as test cases at the end when verifying your solution.

 ### 4. Break the question down into smaller independent parts